danielharrell/SumLect2015/Lost_Idea_LA.md

 proof of life.

-But again, those of us devoted to liberal education are unlikely to wish its death at all, much less just to show we were devoted to something rather than nothing.
+But again, those of us devoted to liberal education are unlikely to want this death, especially just to show we were devoted to something rather than nothing.
 But what, in that case, becomes of its defense?
 Suppose the threat to liberal education does come from within, in a question it